 Both SAM Studio and SAM Blockly can connect to our physical hardware blocks, bringing their coding creations to life!

-Before you teach coding, we highly recommend you have a go yourself!
-Click here to play around with our interactive block or flow-based coding as shown above.
+Before you teach coding to kids, we highly recommend you have a go yourself!
+Start your free coding solution trial to play around with our interactive block or flow-based coding, as shown above.
 You’ll learn a thing or two – even if you have a spare ten minutes!

 And as you’re stretched for time, you can also check out some standards-aligned coding and STEAM lesson plans.